paulBit3/CRUD-UI-APP/README.md

 🤔About the Project:
 ------

-    A hands-on, real world database design and development project.
+    A hands-on, real world Database design and development project.
 The menu-driven app allows users to select option from a menu to perform CRUD operations such as creating, listing, selecting, updating and deleting a project.
-I built the App using core Java, JDBC and MySQL, focuses on MVC design pattern.
-    I followed DRY approach to create an external SQL class to handle SQL statements, and implemented DAO methods to invoke and execute SQL queries through an external class.
-This makes modification easier, by eliminating the need to search for SQL queries within application logic.

-Tech Stack
-- Java
-- MySQL
--
+    Back-end tools: Java, JDBC, MySQL

 Features
 Allows the user to select an option from a menu.
 They can choose to create, list, select, update, or delete a project.
 Each project in the database including  has steps, materials, and categories, and could be display.